jianhuiwemi/Material-Retrieval-Integration-across-Domains/dataset/synthetic/readme.md

 ```
 ## Download Data
-You can download HDRIs and materials using `hdri/downloadhdri.py` and `materials/downloadmaterial.py`, and obtain 3D object models from the [Objaverse](https://objaverse.allenai.org/) official website.
+You can unzip `hdri/hdri_files.zip` and download materials using `materials/downloadmaterial.py`, and obtain 3D object models from the [Objaverse](https://objaverse.allenai.org/) official website.